Laymans Guide to Phonak Roger Systems

 Roger X conveniently clips neatly and discreetly to the bottom of your hearing aids along with a DAI shoe (one for each ear and if you wear BTE ‘behind the ear’ hearing aids).

-Most NHS issue hearing aids of all brands (Phonak, Signia Siemens, ReSound Danalogic and Oticon typically) accept a DAI shoe and Roger X receiver.
+Most NHS issue hearing aids (older Phonak, Signia, ReSound Danalogic and Oticon typically) accept a DAI shoe and Roger X receiver.
 Roger X is universal and the DAI shoe is dependent on the brand and model of hearing aid.

 You can wear a neck worn receiver with nothing clipped to your hearing aids, but mostly and where we can, we advise that people use ear level receivers as the first, best choice.